Can Ozempic Really Help Cure The Climate Crisis?

 Podcaster, "Maintenance Phase"

 Meanwhile, there are genuine concerns within the food industry that Ozempic will shrink our collective appetites over the coming years—and reduce our demand for food.
-Following the logic of these studies, lower global food consumption and widespread weight loss means less pollution from food production, and lighter loads for aircrafts.
-That can only be a good thing for the climate crisis—right?
+Following the logic of these studies, lower global food consumption and widespread weight loss mean less pollution from food production, and lighter loads for aircraft.
+That can only be a good thing for the climate crisis, right?

 In discussions of drugs like Wegovy and Ozempic, there’s undeniable anti-fat bias—and the same stigma is creeping into discussions of sustainability.

 Podcasters Aubrey Gordon and Michael Hobbes delved deep into this stigma in an episode of Maintenance Phase focused entirely on Ozempic.
-Not only do they highlight that most people surveyed in Ozempic studies gained weight back after coming off the drug, they underline how this wider discourse simply repackages old arguments to scapegoat fat people.
-“When we see a wave of media like we have seen around Ozempic, we also tend to see a wave of increased anti-fat bias,” explains Gordon, in the episode’s conclusion.
+Not only do they highlight that most people surveyed in Ozempic studies gained weight back after coming off the drug, but they underscore how this wider discourse simply repackages old arguments to scapegoat fat people.
+“When we see a wave of media like we have seen around Ozempic, we also tend to see a wave of increased anti-fat bias,” Gordon explained in the episode’s conclusion.
 “The reporting that I have seen so far, the think-pieces that I have seen so far, none of them are grappling with that.”

 This same logic is at play when obesity is linked to the climate crisis.
 It frames the issue as both linear, oversimplified, and individual—we eat and weigh too much, which is bad for the planet—rather than systemic.